On this page:

 CGM systems approved by the U.S. Food and Drug Administration (FDA) include those made by Abbott, DexCom, and Medtronic.
 A CGM system paired with an insulin pump is available from Medtronic.
 This integrated system, called the MiniMed Paradigm REAL-Time System, is not an artificial pancreas, but it does represent the first step in joining glucose monitoring and insulin delivery systems using the most advanced technology available.

-For more information about CGM systems, see the National Diabetes Information Clearinghouse's fact sheet Continuous Glucose Monitoring or call 1–800–860–8747 to request a copy.
+More information about CGM systems is provided in the NIDDK health topic, Continuous Glucose Monitoring, or call 1–800–860–8747 to request a copy.

 Points to Remember